-This course develops skills essential to creating and editing documents using word processing software.
-It covers advanced features such as Outlines, tables/charts, graphics, web page, Object Linking and Embedding (OLE) and macros.
-Emphasis will be placed on utilizing practical business applications.
+This course develops skills essential to creating and editing documents through word processing software.
+It presents advanced features such as Outlines, tables/charts, graphics, web page, Object Linking and Embedding (OLE) and macros.
+Emphasis is placed on utilizing practical business applications.

-CIS 119 Spreadsheet Software 3 Semester Hours
+CIS 119 Spreadsheet Software

 This course provides a working knowledge of spreadsheet software through the utilization of a current application package.
-Emphasis will be placed on designing a variety of worksheets, preparing graphs, working with database query, macro writing and menu techniques.
+Emphasis is placed on designing a variety of worksheets, preparing graphs, working with database query, macro writing and menu techniques.

-CIS 121 Database Management Software 3 Semester Hours
+CIS 121 Database Management Software

-This course is an introduction to software for database management.
-This course will provide fundamental knowledge of databases through the utilization of a current application package.
-Emphasis will be placed on applying practical business applications.
+This is an introduction course to database management software.
+This course provides fundamental knowledge of databases through a current application package.
+Emphasis is placed on applying practical business applications.

-CIS 122 Introduction to Information Systems 3 Semester Hours
+CIS 122 Introduction to Information Systems

-This introductory course covers the basic understanding of computer information systems.
+This introductory course presents the basic understanding of

+computer information systems.
 Fundamentals of hardware, software, data communications, networks, emerging technologies, electronic commerce and career opportunities in the IT industry are discussed.

-CIS 133 Introduction to Web Design 3 Semester Hours
+CIS 133 Introduction to Web Design

 This course is an introduction to designing and creating web pages.
-Students will be introduced to languages such as HTML, XHTML and JavaScript[®] to design, create and publish web documents.
+Students are introduced to languages such as HTML, XHTML and JavaScript® to design, create and publish web documents.

-CIS 154 Management Information Systems 3 Semester Hours
+CIS 154 Management Information Systems

-This course covers the basic understanding of management information systems.
+This course presents basic understanding of management information systems.
 Fundamentals of hardware, software, data communications, networks and electronic commerce are discussed.

-CIS 197 Introduction to Cybersecurity 3 Semester Hours
+CIS 197 Introduction to Cyber Security